milanwiedemann/suddengains/cran-comments.md

 * Platform: Windows Server 2008 R2 SP1, R-devel, 32/64 bit
 * There were no ERRORs or WARNINGs
 * There was one NOTE regarding url links in the help files

+## Resubmission
+This is a resubmission.
+In this version I have:

+* Fixed the links in the README.md file
+* Deleted the old README_OLD.md file
+* Updated the vignette to avoid warnings that might come from the DT package